Bicycle’s Child Carrier

 On a bike, the seat tube is the vertical tube that goes from the bottom bracket to the seat post.
 This is where the pedals join to the frame.
 The seat post goes into the top of the seat tube, and the frame is attached to the seat post.
 The seat tube angle, which is the angle of the seat tube in relation to the ground, can change how the person sits on the bike and how comfortable, powerful, and aerodynamic the bike is.
 The length of the seat tube can also change how well a bike fits a rider because it decides how high the seat can go.

-What Age Can A Baby Go In A Baby Carrier Bicycle?
+What Age Can A Child Go In A Baby Carrier Bicycle?

 What Is The Rule For Kids On Bicycles?